This page is modified every summer to reflect changes in the roster of current faculty members. It is alphabetized by professor last name.

 History

-Assistant director, Syracuse Madrid
+Assistant Director, Syracuse Madrid

 Prof. Yrizar has taught at the undergraduate university level since 2003, first as a TA at the Universidad Autónoma de Madrid, and later as a lecturer at Syracuse University Madrid.
 At Syracuse Madrid, she has taught several history and political science courses, including the Imperium and Azahar Signature Seminars.
-As of 2008, she collaborates with a graduate program at Universidad Autónoma de Madrid.
+As of 2008, she collaborates with a graduate program at the Universidad Autónoma de Madrid.

-In 2005, Prof. Yrizar became the assistant to the director for academic affairs, and in 2011, she was named assistant director of the Syracuse Madrid program.
+In 2005, Prof. Yrizar became the assistant to the Director for Academic Affairs, and in 2011, she was named Assistant Director of the Syracuse Madrid program.

 Degrees